nicksellen/ponderings/README.md

 Discussion happens [over here](https://github.com/nicksellen/ponderings/issues) - I *love* comments/questions, it motivates me to think more.

+## Why??

+* writing my thoughts publically makes me write them a bit more carefully
+* my thoughts are fuzzy and vague in my head, they become more real outside it (and may self desctruct in a cloud of stupidity)
+* it provokes debate, which helps me refine the arguments: 1+n minds are better than 1
+* I think I have *something to say* (we'll find out right?)
+* I get sad at the state of debate in the world
+  * news and media normally tell gossipy stories about anything but the underlying topic
+  * in-person debate usually veers dramatic off-course and debates a well-worn set of less interesting topics instead
+  * blogs or "point-in-time" publishing systems don't produce an always-up-to-date structured body of thoughts

 ## Why on github?

 The first few people I showed this to thought github is just for code, but: